pvkumar27/vinod-finance-todo/tests/README.md

-# E2E Testing for Finance To-Dos PWA
+# E2E Testing for FinTask

-This directory contains end-to-end tests for the Finance To-Dos PWA using Playwright.
+This directory contains end-to-end tests for the FinTask app using Playwright.

 ## 📁 Directory Structure